Category Archives: Things to Do

 Take In Some New Views of The Falls

 If you think witnessing the grandeur of Niagara Falls is a one-time experience, it’s time to expand your viewpoint.
 There are so many unique ways to take in the splendour of the Niagara River’s two crashing cascades that Lonely Planet crowned Niagara Falls as Canada’s best destination for an iconic travel experience.
-Revisit this world wonder from a fresh angle this spring, like from a zipline, through the Niagara Skywheel’s climate-controlled gondolas, or on the incredible viewing platform at the Niagara Parks Power Station.
+Revisit this world wonder from a fresh angle, like from a zipline, through the Niagara Skywheel’s climate-controlled gondolas, or on the incredible viewing platform at the Niagara Parks Power Station.

 True North Niagara Experience #2: